illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Open issues:**
 1. If a player consistently leaves ongoing games, should they receive incrementing forms of punishment? (lower matchmaking priority, temporary matchmaking bans, timeouts, other?)

+**Use case:** Update Current Game State

+**Iteration:** 1

+**Primary Actor:** Game Logic software

+**Goal in context:** To update the current state of the game being played to the player in real-time.
+The game logic should be able to know when a player is ending/beginning their turn.
+It should also know when a game is over and update the game state to be completed.

+**Preconditions:** The player has joined a match, and the game state has initiated.

+**Trigger:** Whenever a game is started and a player is designated to make their turn, or whenever the game has concluded.

+**Scenario:**
+1. A player begins a match from one of the 3 available games, Connect 4, Tic Tac Toe, Checkers.
+2. The game state is initiated and a player must take their turn.
+3. The game state is updated to ensure the correct player is able to make their turn as designated.
+4. The designated player makes their turn.
+5. If the game ends due to a win condition being met, go to 7.
+6. If the game is still ongoing and it is now the next player's turn, go back to 3.
+7. Update the game state to ensure that the game is concluded and no other players can take turns.
+A winner and loser are assigned and the match concludes.

+**Post conditions:** The game state is updated and the game is either initiated, awaiting a player's turn, or completed.

+**Exceptions:** N/A

+**Priority:** High priority.

+**When available:** 2nd or 3rd iteration.

+**Frequency of use:** Always.
+Game state is being constantly updated through gameplay.

+**Channel to actor:** Game Logic Java Classes.

+**Secondary actors:** N/A

+**Channel to secondary actors:** N/A

+**Open issues:**
+1. If there are network errors or disconnects, how will we handle delayed game status updates?
+Must prepare for this case to ensure that the game state is appropriately updated when possible for both players.